One Button Studio at BC3

 You may view more examples of One Button Studio recordings, courtesy of The Pennsylvania State University, at:

 PLEASE NOTE: This video was scripted and filmed at Penn State University.
-A collection of BC3-specific examples are the process of being developed.
 The 'Lightboard' option shown on the website above is currently not available at BC3.

 Please contact the Technology Help Desk for assistance with the One Button Studio at BC3.